eduardolopez858/Meteorite-Hotspots/README.md

 My agent's performance measure will be meteorite detection, that is, to find fallen meteorites for the purpose of research and worldwide safely prediction by modeling and inferencing how frequent these meteorites will fall and be considered dangerous based on historical data.
 My agent will have a fully observable environment of planet earth, given geographical locations, a timeline, the masses of the meteorites, and more.
 My agent's actuators will be predictive outcomes on meteorite landings such as predicting the next meteor shower based on the given evidence(clustering data and finding patterns depending location -> lat, lon), predictive outcomes on specific meteorite landing locations(which depends on frequencies on a given location), and the predictive danger level of a meteorite(which depends on mass and frequencies), all which can be modeled in a probabilistic way using a Bayesian Network.
 Lastly, my agent will have sensors of gps(world map), time collection if needed, and meteorite mass measurement.

 ## My agent's setup
 Using the chosen dataset, the main variables my model will be utilizing the mass, location, and landings timeline of the metoerites.
-The reason being the goal on my model is to infer and predict the likelyhood of a meteor falling on a given location, as well as additionally infering they're danger level given their mass.
+The reason being my model's purpose is to infer and predict the likelyhood of a meteorite falling on a given location, as well as additionally infering they're danger level, that is when given their mass.

 The variables start off with mass, location , and timeline evidence.
 These are the baseline evidence variables the model depends on for future computations.

-The evidence variable is represented as a function that classifies the masses of the meteorites (using Nasa classifications) that will be used in future computations in the model (e.g danger level).
+The mass variable is represented as a function that classifies the masses of the meteorites (using Nasa classifications) that will be used in future computations.
 ```ruby
  def mass(self, meteor):
         try: